samrat-lab/HistoSPACE/README.md

 ## Data Requirements
 The project requires two main datasets:

-- ICIAR 2018 Breast Cancer Dataset
+- ICIAR Breast Cancer Dataset
-Download from: ICIAR 2018 Dataset
-- STNet Spatial Transcriptomics Dataset (from the ST-NET paper) Download from: ST-NET Dataset or from relevant repositories.
+- STNet Spatial Transcriptomics Dataset (from the ST-NET paper)

 After downloading the datasets, configure the paths in the Python scripts accordingly.

 ## File Descriptions and Execution